Full K-Shield Workflow

 Unexpected Portsis selected.Confirm unexpected-port rows are visible.

-14. Rootkit Hunter Monitoring
+16. Rootkit Hunter Scan

 When to Use: